roycuadra/Earthquake-Alert-System/README.md

 # DIY Earthquake Alert System

-A DIY **Earthquake Alert System** built with the ESP8266 (NodeMCU / Wemos D1 Mini) and an MPU6050 3-axis accelerometer + gyroscope module.
+A DIY **Earthquake Alert System** built with the ESP8266 NodeMCU ESP12E and an MPU6050 6-axis accelerometer + gyroscope module.
-The system continuously monitors vibrations, filters noise, and activates both an audible and visual alarm (buzzer + LED) when significant shaking is detected.
+The system continuously monitors vibrations, filters noise, and activates both an audible and visual alarm (buzzer + LED) when shaking is detected.

 ---